paulipa/sico-wiki/community/coalition-corporations/xasar.md

 	</h2>

 <p style="text-align:center">
-  We are a fun loving nullsec based PVP corp and a proud member of the Evictus. alliance.
+  We are a fun loving nullsec based PVP corp and a proud member of the Evictus.
 	</p>

 <br>